-- a few months before radiotherapy, to shrink the cancer (neo-adjuvant treatment) - after radiotherapy, to reduce the chance of the cancer coming back (adjuvant treatment).
+- a few months before radiotherapy, to shrink the cancer and make treatment more effective (neo-adjuvant treatment) - after radiotherapy, to reduce the chance of the cancer coming back (adjuvant treatment).

-Your doctor will talk to you about how long you should have hormonal therapy for.
-They will also explain the possible side effects.
+Your doctor will talk to you about how long you should take hormonal therapy for.
+They may advise you to have it for 2 to 3 years.